-18. Obligations, duties and rights
+18. Obligations, duties and rights, and the Internal Responsibility System

 The company is responsible for the health and safety of all employees while on the job.

 All operations shall be undertaken in compliance with the Ontario Occupational Health and Safety Act and Regulation 854, Mines and Mining Plants as well as other regulations which apply.